-It’s a compact camera, which means that you are not able to change the lens.
+It’s a compact camera, so you cannot change the lens.
+The lens is a 60mm prime lens.

 You press the button next to the lens, and it pops out.
 This is also how you turn on your camera.
 To turn it off, you push back the lens.

-It’s fun that everyone has to move to frame the scene perfectly.
-It enhances the feeling that we can only use one frame for one shot.
-We have to invest some time in shooting with the Instax Mini 8.
+It’s fun that you must physically move to frame the scene perfectly.
+It enhances the experience of only using one frame for one shot.
+You have to invest some time in shooting with the Instax Mini 8.

 You will see a yellow mark on your camera when you open the door.
-You will see the same on the film box.
+You will see the same on the film.
 Just place the two signs together, and your film is in its place.
-Now, close the door and start shooting.
+Then close the door and start shooting.

-When you are shooting, the films come out from the top of the camera.
-It takes about 1.5 – 2 minutes to develop.
+When you shoot, the film comes out from the top of the camera.
+It takes about 1.5 to 2 minutes to develop.
 Sometimes I find that the colors get deeper after a little extra time.

 Focusing and Framing

-Using a rangefinder means that the viewed image is not exactly what will be exposed on your picture.
-There is a viewfinder that is offset from the view through the lens, as they are a few centimetres from each other.
-As you are looking ‘through the camera’, you will not see exactly what the lens sees.
-This makes composing the image harder.
+Using a rangefinder means that the viewed image is not exactly what will be exposed in your picture.
+A viewfinder is offset from the view through the lens, as they are a few centimeters from each other.

 Light Metering and Shooting

-When you turn on the camera, you will see a little red/orange light on the
+When you turn on the Instax Mini 8, you will see a little red-and-orange light on the exposure setting dial.

 You can see two holes above the lens.
-This is the light meter, which automatically measures the amount of light and suggests a setting to use.
+This light meter automatically measures the amount of light and suggests a setting to use.
 It does so by turning on that little light.

-There are five options you can choose from, and the light is next to the one you should use.
+You can choose from five options.
+And the light is next to the one you should use.

-Among bright lighting conditions, my images usually come out overexposed.
-And the darker light conditions result in underexposed images.
 So sometimes it isn’t easy to catch the perfect lighting.
-This can be because Fujifilm releases films with 800 ISO sensitivity to favour users who prefer to shoot in low-light.
+This can be because Fujifilm releases films with 800 ISO sensitivity to favor users who prefer to shoot in low light.

-When you practice enough, you will know when the camera’s choice isn’t the best.
+You will know when the Instax Mini 8‘s choice isn’t the best after you practice enough.
 When this happens, you can easily choose another setting.

 It’s best to have your subjects close to the camera.
 And shooting more visible subjects is better because the images will not contain too many details.

-Make sure to rotate the ring and set the proper metering.
-Otherwise, you’ll don’t understand why you didn’t get the correct exposure.
+Make sure to also rotate the ring and set the proper metering.
+Otherwise, you won’t understand why you didn’t get the correct exposure.
 Besides these details, it’s quite easy to learn how to use the Instax Mini 8.